sardornext/sardornext/README.md

 I'm focusing on honing my skills in front-end development, gradually expanding my knowledge and proficiency.

 🌱 Currently upgrading my knowledge and practicing HTML, CSS, and JavaScript and in next month I will start Vue.js.
-💡 Interested in Vue.js and Next.js
+💡 Interested in Vue.js and Next.js and React
 🎨 Enthusiastic about crafting engaging and responsive web designs.

 ## Repository Contentes